 The first treatment is monoclonal antibodies, which may help your immune system recognize and defend against COVID-19.
 It is only available at infusion centers.

-If you have COVID-19 and are at high risk of severe illness, your doctor may recommend monoclonal antibodies, nirmatrelvir and ritonavir, or molnupiravir.
+If you have COVID-19 and are at high risk of severe illness, your doctor may recommend monoclonal antibodies, nirmatrelvir with ritonavir, or molnupiravir.
 They may refer you to a clinical trial for a potential COVID-19 treatment.
 They may also prescribe medicine to help with your symptoms.

 People with serious illness from COVID-19 should go to the hospital for treatment.
 The hospital may give treatments to: